 They have feelings, too.

-Hairdressers are full of wisdom and brilliant observations like “When it comes to suffering, she’s right up there with Elizabeth Taylor.”
+It must be something they learn in class at beauty school because hairdressers are always so full of wisdom and brilliant observations like “When it comes to suffering, she’s right up there with Elizabeth Taylor.”

 And besides, you never know when you’re going to need 14 dozen eggs or an extra can of Aqua Net.